jamii/jamii.github.com/_posts/2017-11-22-staged-interpreters-in-rust.md

 let result = run(staged);
 ```

 What is `Staged`?
-It's just a thing that we can run and get back a `Value`.
+It's a thing that we can run and get back a `Value`.
 So the most general type we could use is a closure that returns `Value`:

 ``` rust
 type Staged = Box<Fn() -> Value>